 c) Breakdown of intermediary fees between order execution and investment decision support

-For listed derivatives, intermediary fees for receiving and transmitting and for executing orders represented 100% of total commission paid.
+For the other asset classes (fixed income, foreign exchange and derivative instruments), intermediary fees for receiving and transmitting and for executing orders represented 100% of total commission paid.

 d) Measures taken to prevent or deal with potential conflicts of interest when selecting service providers.

 The selection of service providers and their assessment is duly governed by the best selection policy and the conflict of interest policy.

 7. Processing client complaints

 Carmignac has implemented and maintains an operational procedure to quickly and efficiently process complaints made by its clients.
 Any complaint may be sent to the Compliance department by email to firstname.lastname@example.org or by post to CARMIGNAC GESTION, 24 place Vendôme Paris, France, for French investors; and to Carmignac Gestion Luxembourg, City Link, 7, rue de la Chapelle – L-1325 Luxembourg for all other investors.
 The management company will acknowledge receipt of the complaint within ten working days of the date on which it was received, unless a response has been issued to the client in the intervening period.
 Except in duly justified exceptional circumstances, a response will be issued to the client within two months of receipt of the complaint.

 For France: In the event of an ongoing dispute, the client may contact a mediator, such as the AMF Ombudsman.
 The address of the AMF Ombudsman is: Autorité des Marchés Financiers, The AMF Ombudsman, 17 place de la Bourse, 75082 PARIS CEDEX 02, FRANCE.
 The AMF mediation request form and the Mediation Charter are available online at www.amf-france.org.

 For Luxembourg: In the event of a dispute: